ponylang/pony-tutorial/docs/types/traits-and-interfaces.md

 __Wait, why not?__ Because `Larry` doesn't say it `is Named`.
 Remember, traits are __nominal__: a type that wants to provide a trait has to explicitly declare that it does.
 And `Larry` doesn't.

 You can also do nominal subtyping using the keyword `interface`. __Interfaces__ in Pony are primarily used for structural subtyping.
-However, interfaces, like traits can have default method implementations and in order to use default method implementations, an interface must be used in a nominal fashion.
+Like traits, interfaces can also have default method implementations, but in order to use default method implementations, an interface must be used in a nominal fashion.
 For example:

 ```pony
 interface HasName